$3.29 / linear yard

 Duck fabric is woven with two yarns together in the warp and a single yarn in the weft.
 Warp and weft are the 2 components used in weaving where the horizontal thread (the weft) transverses the vertical warp thread in an over and then under process, and again, producing a very tightly woven fabric.

 Cotton duck has been used in a broad range of applications throughout time, from artist painting canvases, to tents and tipis, tarp, shoes and sailboat main sails, enclosure coverings, to tote bags and backpacks.

 According to weight in a numerical system, Duck is classified in a manner such that grade 1 is the heaviest and grade 12 is the lightest variety.
 Numbered duck is numerically created and identified in weights from 1 to 12, but numbers 7, 9, and 11 are no longer used.
 Some typical uses of various grades (with weights in ounces) are:

-*Fabrics are mostly water and flame resistant, but sometimes water and flame proof depending on how long the fabric is exposed to those conditions*
+*Fabrics are mostly water and flame resistant, but sometimes water and flame proof depends on how long the fabric is exposed to those conditions*

 |Dimensions||1 × 1 × 1 in|